sws2apps/.github/README.md

 ## Supplemental tools

-To better accomplish our mission, we have created and maintained additional tools:
+To better accomplish our mission, we have created additional tools to assist us:

 | Tool           | Type    | Whats for |
 | -------------- | :-----: | --------- |